phelipetls/reportforce/README.md

 ## Contributing

-If you find a bug, an issue would be much welcomed!
-Likewise, if you think something could be improved, feel free to open a pull request.
+If you find a bug, please, feel free to open an issue!
+Likewise, if you think something could be improved, open a pull request.

 ## Support

-Give this a repo a start if you find if helpful. :)
+You can help me by starring this repository. :)